mongodb-industry-solutions/leafy-fleet/README.md

 This demo consists of a backend with multiple microservices.
 Each microservice has its own `Dockerfile` and can be run independently.
 The backend services are defined in the `docker-compose.yml` file located in the root directory.

-### Step 1: Retreieve your MongoDB connection string
+### Step 1: Retrieve your MongoDB connection string

 1. Log in to **MongoDB Atlas** and obtain your **MongoDB connection string URI**.
 Follow [this guide](https://www.mongodb.com/resources/products/fundamentals/mongodb-connection-string) if you need help obtaining a connection string.